-During the first few weeks of the school year, every freshman will meet with their counselor during a homeroom meeting, where each student receives a copy of the School Counseling Department's "Freshman Survival Guide."
-This guide provides students with helpful information to help them transition to the high school.

-Mid-fall, counselors will meet with their own students for small group discussions.
-Topics covered in our small group discussions include, but are not limited to, comparison of middle school and high school expectations, graduation/college requirements, course selection and academic rigor, and extracurricular involvement.
+During the first few weeks of the school year, every freshman will meet with their counselor during a homeroom meeting.
+In this meeting, students will receive information to help them transition to the high school.
+Mid-fall, counselors will meet with students during their English classes.
+Topics covered include, but are not limited to, comparison of middle school and high school expectations, graduation/college requirements, course selection and academic rigor, and extracurricular involvement.

-Upon completion of small group discussions, students are then asked to make an one-on-one appointment with their counselor.
+Students are then asked to make a one-on-one appointment with their counselor.
 During this time, students will sit down with their counselor in order to share their interests, goals, and future plans.
 They will also be introduced to Naviance (our college/career planning system), so they may begin to view high school as a four-year plan.